2018 Horizon Air Bombardier Q400 incident: Incident

-The two F-15s attempted to direct the aircraft toward the Pacific Ocean, and did not fire at it.
+The two F-15s attempted to direct the aircraft toward the Pacific Ocean and did not fire at it.
 The Q400 ultimately crashed at 20:43 local time on Ketron Island in Puget Sound, Pierce County, Washington, killing the occupant and destroying the aircraft.
 A tow boat crew was the first to respond.
-Delayed by the Steilacoom–Anderson Island ferry, firefighters from West Pierce Fire and Rescue and other nearby departments arrived on the island about an hour and a half after the crash, where they then contended with the island's thick brush.
+Delayed by the need to wait to catch the Steilacoom–Anderson Island ferry, fire fighters from West Pierce Fire and Rescue and other nearby departments arrived on the island about an hour and a half after the crash, where they then contended with the island's thick brush.
 The fire burned a 2 acre area, but was extinguished by the following morning.
-No injuries were reported to residents of the sparsely populated island despite the crash site being in close proximity to at least one cabin, which was occupied at the time of the incident.
+No injuries were reported to residents of the sparsely populated island even though the crash site was close to at least one cabin, which was occupied at the time of the incident.

 Investigation

-The Pierce County Sheriff's Office both thanked the public for its accurate information, and acknowledged on August 11 that federal agencies would be leading the investigation, primarily the Seattle office of the Federal Bureau of Investigation (FBI).
-It described the perpetrator, identified as 29-year-old Richard Russell, as suicidal and said his actions did not constitute a "terrorist incident".
+The Pierce County Sheriff's Office thanked the public for its accurate information and acknowledged on August 11 that federal agencies would lead the investigation, primarily the Seattle office of the Federal Bureau of Investigation (FBI).
+It described the perpetrator, identified as 28-year-old Richard Russell, as suicidal and said his actions did not constitute a "terrorist incident".
 Alaska Air Group CEO Brad Tilden announced on the same day that the airline was coordinating with the Federal Aviation Administration, the FBI, and the National Transportation Safety Board, and was "working to find out everything we possibly can about what happened".
 On August 12, the FBI said that it had recovered the flight data recorder along with components of the cockpit voice recorder.
 The equipment was sent to the National Transportation Safety Board for processing.